Cruz v. Arizona: Background

 Cruz filed a petition for a writ of certiorari, asking whether Lynch applies to cases pending on collateral review.

 Supreme Court of the United States

 The Supreme Court granted certiorari on March 28, 2022, limited to the question of whether the judgment of the Arizona Supreme Court rested on an adequate and independent state-law ground.
-On February 22, 2023, the Court reversed the decision of the Arizona Supreme Court.
+On February 22, 2023, the Court in a decision by Justice Sonia Sotomayor reversed the decision of the Arizona Supreme Court.